Puhalenthi/minecraft-ai-chat/README.md

 # Minecraft AI Helper
-A simple AI utility that converts a prompt using natural language into a Minecraft command
+A simple AI utility that converts a prompt using NLP into a Minecraft command

 ## Setup
 > [!IMPORTANT]